vod04/Launcher-Scripts/launcher/Functions.md

 Function Name | Description | Return
 ------------------- | --------------------- | -------
-Env.SetString(sKey, sValue) | Set the environment variable defined by sKey to the given string value | Nil Env.String(sKey) | Retrieve the environment string value of the given key | Nil Env.SetNumber(sKey, nValue) | Set the environment variable defined by sKey to the given numerical value | Nil Env.Number(sKey, nValue) | Retrieve the environment numerical value of the given key | Nil
+Env.SetString(sKey, sValue) | Set the environment variable defined by sKey to the given string value | Nil Env.String(sKey) | Retrieve the environment string value of the given key | String Env.SetNumber(sKey, nValue) | Set the environment variable defined by sKey to the given numerical value | Nil Env.Number(sKey, nValue) | Retrieve the environment numerical value of the given key | Number